 A: I follow the advice given by internationally recognized feeding expert, Ellyn Satter, RD, LCSW.
 She has some great books available such as Child of Mine: Feeding with Love and Good Sense and Your Child’s Weight: Helping Without Harming.
-Her division of responsibility (DOR) of feeding is supported by the American Academy of Pediatrics and American Dietetic Association.

 If you are not already familiar with it, DOR basically says that parents decide the “what,” “when,” and “where” of feeding and children decide the “how much” and “whether” of eating.
 The idea is that children know how much food to eat when provided with a variety in structured settings (regular meals and snacks at the table).
 While most parents complain that their young children do not eat enough, in some cases, a child might need much more food at mealtime.

 When children want more and don’t get it, they can become obsessed with food and eat more when they get a chance (especially when parents aren’t around).
 And sweets are even more attractive because they are rich in calories.